discue/paddle-webhook-validator/README.md

 ### Parameters
 - `publicKeyText`: The public key that will be used to [verify the signature](https://developer.paddle.com/webhook-reference/ZG9jOjI1MzUzOTg2-verifying-webhooks) of a webhook.
 You can find this public key in your Paddle Dashboard under Developer Tools > Public Key.
 The library expects a PEM encoded string.
 - `publicKeyFilePath`: The public key file that will be read and used to [verify the signature](https://developer.paddle.com/webhook-reference/ZG9jOjI1MzUzOTg2-verifying-webhooks) of a webhook.
 You can find this public key in your Paddle Dashboard under Developer Tools > Public Key.
 The library expects a PEM encoded string.
-- `allowedHttpHosts`: limits domains that can be used in urls like cancel_url.
+- `allowedHttpHosts`: limits domains that can be used in urls like update_url.
 Most likely you can stick with the default, which is `paddle.com`.
-To ensure that communication is always encrypted you can also provide an empty array here.
-- `allowedHttpHosts`: limits domains that can be used in urls like cancel_url.
+- `allowedHttpHosts`: limits domains that can be used in urls like update_url.
 Most likely you can stick with the default, which is `paddle.com`.

 ## Run Tests